JuliaBonGon/weather-app/README.md

 # My first weather app

 With this solo project I created a simple weather app with basic features for the below class exercise.
-I did this repository after just 2 months learning to code.
+I was able to do this after just 2 month since I started learning to code.
+I had 4 days for it.

 ## Mission objectives